A Data-Driven Defense against Edge-case Model Poisoning Attacks on Federated Learning: against Targeted Attacks on FL

 \subsection{Learning Poisoned Data Detector}

-The main motivation behind the poisoned data detector (PDD) is to classify datapoints in the defense dataset as poisoned or clean datapoints.
-We intend to learn a neural network $\gamma((x,y);\psi)$ for estimating a score of an input datapoint $(x,y)$ being poisoned. $\psi$ denotes the parameters of the neural network.
-We assert that $\gamma((x,y);\psi) \in [0,1]$ ensuring that the score reflects $P_T(x,y)$.
-However, we cannot ensure that $\gamma$ is normalized, since we do not know the support set of $P_T$, the set of all poisoned datapoints.
-Hence, we only treat $\gamma$ as a ranking function and mark top-$\beta$ fraction of $D_d$ as poisoned (belonging to $D_{dp}$).
-This design also allows addition of new datapoints to the defense dataset $D_d$ during the FL rounds.
-The parameter $\psi$ of the PDD function is trained using a novel cost function described below.
+The main motivation behind the poisoned data detector (PDD) is to classify data points in the defense dataset as poisoned or clean.
+We intend to learn a neural network $\gamma((x,y);\psi)$ for estimating a score of an input datapoint $(x,y)$ being poisoned, where $\psi$ denotes the parameters of the neural network.
+We treat $\gamma$ as a ranking function and mark the top-$\beta$ fraction of $D_d$ as poisoned (belonging to $D_{dp}$).
+The parameter $\psi$ of the PDD function is then trained using a novel cost function.
+We note that this design also introduces the user-controllable hyperparameter $\beta$ which can be used to specify the expected number of poisoned datapoints in $D_d$ depending on the current attack and total number of datapoints in $D_d$.
+If new data points are added to the defense dataset $D_d$ to incorporate new information about the attack during the FL rounds, then $\beta$ needs to be tuned to reflect the changed fraction of poisoned data points.

-\textbf{Architecture of PDD Network: } The architecture of the neural network for PDD also depends on the end task (here multi-class classification), since in order to learn whether an input datapoint is poisoned, it must also have the capability of predicting the correct label for the given input.
-We use the following general architecture to simulate the process of comparing true and predicted labels:

-where the first layer $FE(x)$ is a VGG9 feature extractor for images, and BERT-based feature extractor for text data. $\hat{y}$ is the predicted softmax probability vector for the input $x$.
-For predicting the score, concatenation of $\hat{y}$, and 1-hot representation of given label $y$ is fed to a 2-layer feedforward network.
-Finally, we calculate final score $\gamma$ by min-max normalization: \\$Norm(g_2(i)) = (g_2(i) - min) / (max - min), \\\forall (x_i,y_i)\in D_d$, where $min = \min_{(x_i,y_i)\in D_d} g_2(i)$ and\\ $max = \max_{(x_i,y_i)\in D_d} g_2(i)$.\\ Hence the parameter set for the PDD network $\gamma(x,y;\psi)\in [0,1]$ is: $\psi = [ \mbox{parameters}(FE), W1, W2, W3, W4 ] $.